GGisOnline/Network-Projects/README.md

-# LSINF1252 : Computer Systems
+# LINFO1341 : Computer Networks
 This repository contains all the work from the academic year 2023-2024 for the Network course (LINFO1341) in the 3rd year of the Bachelor's degree at the Université Catholique de Louvain-La-Neuve (EPL).

 With the help of DELSART Mathis (for the first project).